Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage context (before creating or running scan rules) but does not explicitly state when to use this tool versus alternatives or provide exclusions.
-No guidance on when not to use it.
+The description implies usage context (before creating a scan rule), but it does not explicitly state when to use this tool versus alternatives.
+No when-not or exclusion criteria are provided, though the tool's self-documenting nature partially compensates.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.